 Elite Flyers is built for big runs and high-impact finishes.
 You’ll find soft-touch and velvet textures, foil stamping, spot-UV, suede, linen, and extra-thick 32–48pt options that feel substantial in hand.

 There are 30+ material and finish categories to explore—natural white, dull matte, luster, silk, uncoated, and more.
-Minimums vary: many standard styles start at 100, while some premium processes require higher quantities, which works well for events or adding a card to every customer kit.
+Minimums vary by process: many standard styles start at 100, while some premium finishes (like certain foil or specialty dies) require higher quantities, which works well for events or adding a card to every customer kit.

 Beyond cards, Elite prints menus, direct-mail pieces, signage, and other collateral so you can keep branding consistent across everything you hand out.